melintea/upml/doc/upml/spin.md

 ## Model

-There are two models: [https://accu.org/journals/overload/33/186/melinte/](one for FSM and one for HSM).
+There are two models: (one for FSM and one for HSM)[https://accu.org/journals/overload/33/186/melinte/].

 - FSM:
   - There is at least one region in the state machine.